Skip to main content

 For e-readers, we found the Kobo e-reader, which was middling in our ethical rating system – compared to Amazon, which scored a shocking 0 out of 100.

 The iPad dominates, with over half of all tablet sales in the UK.
-The iPad scores 35 points more in our ethical ratings than Amazon's Kindle Fire.
+The iPad scores more than twice as many points in our ethical ratings than Amazon's Kindle Fire.

 Find alternatives to Amazon’s tablets and e-readers.